jadnco/cs-ia-docs/Criterion-B.md

 | **Total** |  | 100.00 |  |  |

 ## Design
-> Rundown of the classes, components etc. and UI Design, animations.
-  Also need to describe how everything was tested (ie. unit testing, manually)

 This product needed to be separated into two.
 The *backend* deals with running the server, and accessing a database through a RESTful API.
 The *frontend* is the app that runs on the mobile device, it is what the end-user interacts with.